Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/assigning_a_material.rst

    Materials Panel with New Entry.

-- opens the new material in the Active Material box,
+- Opens the new material in the Active Material box,
-- brings up additional buttons in the immediate panel,
+- Brings up additional buttons in the immediate panel,
-- adds the new material to the Available Materials list,
+- Adds the new material to the Available Materials list,
-- adds the new material to the Object Material Slots list for the active object (or its object data - see below)
+- Adds the new material to the Object Material Slots list for the active object (or its object data -- see below)
-- brings up a :doc:`preview </editors/properties/material>` of the new material,
+- Brings up a :doc:`preview </editors/properties/material>` of the new material,
-- provides you with a range of panels allowing you to select the :doc:`properties </render/blender_render/materials/properties/introduction>` of the new material.
+- Provides you with a range of panels allowing you to select the :doc:`properties </render/blender_render/materials/properties/introduction>` of the new material.